+On a bright and sunny morning at Duddon Bridge there were wild daffodils and catkins against a bright blue sky, alder catkins with pendent male catkins and the less familiar female flowers which I hoped to photograph.
 Beside the rivers of Cumbria grow alder trees.
-You can track the course of the River Kent (when the river is hidden) if you follow the fringe of alders along its banks.
-And here beside the River Duddon the thick purple catkins open yellow in the spring sunshine.
-Spring comes later at altitude, climb higher in the fells and you'll find alder catkins in tight purple bud when they're open and flowering as the rivers approach the sea.
+You can trace the course of the RIver Kent (when the river is hidden) if you follow the fringe of alders along its banks.
+And here beside the River Duddon massed purple catkins open yellow in the spring sunshine.
+Spring comes later at altitude, climb higher in the fells and you'll find alder catkins in tight purple bud .

 A handful of swallows has reached Britain, no more.
 Migration is on hold as birds sense barometric pressure that tells of wild weather.
 Held back by strong north westerly winds that scatter bins and recycling boxes about the neighbourhood.